AnkiMonkey/AnkiHelperApp/README.md

 ## Functionality
 1) Tested on ANKI 24.06.2 Qt6
 2) ANKING's notetype addon (addon 952691989) needed
-3) Upon importing: 3a) separated by COMMA 3b) check each category if
+3) Upon importing: 3a) separated by COMMA 3b) check each category if matches C1-C5
 ## Notes Q2/2024
 -this system seems to be best of both worlds - providing  ANKING's notetype integrated to Excel deployable template